-Guardians Ad Litem (GAL)
+Guardian Ad Litem (GAL)

-What is a Guardian Ad Litem?
+What is a Guardian Ad Litem (GAL)?

-A Guardian Ad Litem (GAL) is either an attorney or other qualified professional, such as a mental health professional, appointed by the judge to assist in a domestic relations case concerning the custody or welfare.
-It is the responsibility of a court appointed GAL to assist the court by investigating the background, living conditions, family conditions, and any other matters relating to the child or children in order to make a recommendation to the court regarding what custody or visitation arrangements would be in the best interest of the child or children involved.
-Uniform Superior Court Rule 24.9(3).
+A Guardian Ad Litem (GAL) is either an attorney or other qualified professional, such as a mental health professional, appointed by the judge to assist in a domestic relations case concerning a child's custody or welfare.
+It is the court-appointed GAL's responsibility to assist the court by investigating the background, living conditions, family conditions, and other matters relating to the child or children.
+They also issue recommendations to the court regarding custody or visitation arrangements.

-GALs are normally appointed in child custody matters when there is serious disagreement regarding which parent would be the most appropriate custodian or primary caretaker for the child or children involved.
-GALs are also regularly appointed when one party makes serious allegations about the ability of the other parent to provide proper care for the child or children.
+GALs are typically appointed in child custody matters when there is serious disagreement regarding which parent would be the most appropriate custodian or primary caretaker for the child or children involved.
+GALs are also regularly appointed when one party makes serious allegations about the other parent's ability to provide proper care for the child or children.
 For example, if one party alleges that the other party has sexually or physically abused the child.
-A GALs appointment will terminate when a final disposition is made in the case unless the court orders otherwise.
-Uniform Superior Court Rule 24.9(3).
+A GALs appointment will end at the conclusion of the case unless the court orders otherwise.